TakudzwanasheSamuel/MSU-Enactus-Dash-Game/README.md

 - **Educational Pop-ups:** As you reach certain score milestones, educational facts about the dangers of underage drinking are displayed as toast notifications without interrupting the game.
 - **Responsive Design:** The game is fully responsive and optimized for both desktop and mobile devices.
 - **High Score Tracking:** Your highest score is saved locally, so you can always try to beat your personal best.
-- **AI-Powered Feedback:** At the end of each game, an AI-powered message provides personalized, encouraging feedback based on your performance, suggesting healthy habits and choices.

 ## Technology Stack